 Scarpa is an award-winning climbing shoe for new climbers.
 It features a 5mm thick rubber that will last for a more extended period of practicing climbing.
 Scarpa is designed, keeping in mind the comfort and fit.
 The dual straps allow you to adjust the shoes according to your size.

 The Origin feels super comfortable with a leather upper top and padded tongue.
 However, Origins does have some cons that come along with it.
-The 5mm thick rubber handles glassy on some terrains.
+The 5mm thick rubber handles are glassy on some terrains.
 Therefore, beginners have to be super cautious while wearing these boots.

 Also Checkout Climbing Shoes for Kids